pellcorp/creality-wiki/docs/rpi.md

 #### Choose a mount

-If you have chosen a predefined printer its possible it will require you to choose a mount, you can run the installer with the --mount option without an argument to get a list of possible mounts:
+If you have chosen a predefined printer, it **might** require you to choose a mount, you can run the installer with the --mount option without an argument to get a list of possible mounts:

 ![image](assets/images/rpi_choose_mount.png)